c1arissa/testgitpages/source/links.md

 permalink: /links/
 ---

+This page contains a list of material I use on a regular basis.
+I thought since I have found them useful, others might as well.
+This page will be updated whenever I find new useful resources.

 ## Wargames
 * [CTF List](http://captf.com/practice-ctf/): Maintains an active list of online wargames and cybersecurity challenges.
 * [WeChall Stats/Profile](https://www.wechall.net/profile/c1arissa): A scoreboard that tracks progress of online players across a range of wargames.
 The link will bring you to my profile - username `c1arissa`.